The most used AUR assistants in ARCH Linux

 4. Trizen

 Trizen is based, as well as predecessors, on the command line, being a very fast AUR assistant, allowing users to search and install packages.
 It’s built to interact with pacman, and at the same time is a text files editor.
-Trizen helps increase system security during packet installation.
+Trizen helps increase system security during packet installation, making it a highly reliable options choice.

 5. Aura